MattKevan/ao-design-process/_articles/competitor-benchmarking.md

 * A simple research method that doesn’t need customer input
 * It’s a method to review other websites or products which are either direct or indirect competitors.

-!!! warning

 Beware of copying what others are doing without understanding how it could help the users you are designing for.

 ## Objectives